MicrosoftDocs/dynamics-365-fraud-protection/content/pay-as-you-go.md

 ## Prerequisites

-To enble Pay as you go billing, you need the following subscriptions.
+To enable Pay as you go billing, you need the following subscriptions.
 - Monthly subscription for the Fraud Protection Pay as you go SKU.
 - Active Azure subscription.